Ready to find the perfect college degree?

 Southern Arkansas: $110,890

 Southern Virginia: $108,070

 Working as a software architect has several benefits, from the high rate of pay for experienced professionals to a very positive job outlook.
-As a whole, software developers can anticipate a 22 percent increase in job opportunities over a decade, as compared to the 11 percent job growth expected for all computer and IT occupations combined, the BLS reported.
-The work of a software architect is interesting and appealing in and of itself to candidates who are both creative and analytical and enjoy working with numbers and computers.
+As a whole, software developers can anticipate a 22 percent increase in job opportunities over a decade, as compared to the 11 percent job growth expected for all computer and IT occupations combined, the BLS reports.
+The work of a software architect is interesting and appealing in and of itself if you are both creative and analytical and enjoy working with numbers and computers.